-5. Demonstrate professionalism
+5. Demonstrate Professionalism

-When nurses are able to show a calm and confident demeanour, according to the same study, it can help family members cope by allowing them to know that their loved one is in capable hands.
+When nurses are able to show a calm and confident demeanor, according to the same study, it can help family members cope by allowing them to know that their loved one is in capable hands.
 Nurses can show professionalism by:

 - Showing respect for patients and families

 - Providing evidence you’re working with other healthcare providers for the best possible treatment plan